js-soft/nmshd-bkb-data-dashboard/README.md

 # Dev Setup

-1. Clone the repository, ensure [Python ≥3.12](https://github.com/pyenv/pyenv) and [Poetry](https://python-poetry.org/) are installed.
-Install all dependencies and activate your virtual environment.
+1. Clone the repository, ensure [Python ≥3.12](https://github.com/pyenv/pyenv), [Poetry](https://python-poetry.org/) and the [Work Sans font](https://fonts.google.com/specimen/Work+Sans) are installed.
+Then install all dependencies and activate your virtual environment.

     ```bash
     poetry install --with dev